TejuThangamma/Inventory-Management-System/README.md

  **About me** :
- My name is Teju Thangamma and i'm currently pursuing Bachelor of Enfineering in Computer Science in Coorg Institute of Technology.
+ My name is Teju Thangamma and i'm currently pursuing Bachelor of Engineering in Computer Science in Coorg Institute of Technology.
 I am a final year student and this is my first Python Project and i am doing online internship on AI/ML in Elite Techno Groups.